-- If one or more students are identified with head lice in - a classroom, parents of all students in that classroom will receive a general notification. - All students in that classroom will be screened for head lice by the school nurse or other staff, as available. - 3.
+If one or more students are identified with head lice in a classroom, parents of all students in that classroom will receive a general notification.
+All students in that classroom will be screened for head lice by the school nurse or other staff, as available.

 Siblings of students with head lice will also be screened along with their classmates, if needed.
-4. Parents of students with head lice infestation will be notified and provided educational materials. - on treatment protocols.
+Parents of students with head lice infestation will be notified and provided educational materials on treatment protocols.

 5. Parents may pick the child up to begin treatment immediately, but the student may not be excluded from attending school.
-After being treated, students should be welcomed back on the - students should be wetcomed back on the next school day.
+After being treated, students should be welcomed back on the next school day.